 Ozone designations taking place, still areas in non-attainment.
 Frack sand mining coming back in Wisconsin.
 Washington DNR initially state that frac sand was not contributing to PM 2.5 and said it was more of a water issue.
 The silica component is sharp and is probably PM4.
 This shape is a concern and there is a push to monitor for it since it is in demand.

 There is a tribe in southern Wisconsin (Ho-Chunk Nation) that wants to monitor for PM2.5 and PM10.
-Farshid added that Thermo-Fischer has an instrument head for PM4.
+Farshid added that Thermo Fisher has an instrument head for PM4.
 Ho-Chunk has contacted TAMS about monitoring, not a request for equipment yet, but would like to do up front work.
 Craig asked if we could replicate the EPA Region 5 Air Journal (no funding mechanism, done by tribes), incorporate into the Status of Tribal Air Report (STAR).
 The website should be able to capture tribal snapshot.

 April Hathcoat, Cherokee Nation – Region 6 Update